MitocGroup/recink/components/terraform/README.md

 # Gotchas

- - `terraform destroy` is not supported due to security reasons.
  - If `recink-comment` is neither installed or configured the reporter will fall back to `logger.info()` and output the message in console